 Recovering from the effects of the tumor and its treatment

-The possible effects of the tumor and its treatment on physical and mental function can range from very mild to fairly severe.
-A child’s brain is often better able to adjust to changes than an adult’s, but it is also more sensitive to treatments such as radiation.
+The tumor and its treatment might cause physical, mental, and emotional side effects, which can range from very mild to fairly severe.
+A child’s brain is often better able to adjust to changes than an adult’s, but it’s also more sensitive to treatments such as radiation.
 What’s more, some effects might be long-lasting or might not show up until years after treatment.

-Several types of doctors and other health professionals may be involved in assessing any damage and helping your child recover.
+Several types of doctors and other health professionals might help look for these changes and help your child recover.

-If needed, an ophthalmologist (a doctor who specializes in eye problems) will check your child’s vision, and an audiologist can check your child’s hearing.
-If problems with vision or hearing are found, your child may require some type of special education.
+- If needed, an ophthalmologist (a doctor who specializes in eye problems) will check your child’s vision, and an audiologist can check your child’s hearing.
+If problems with vision or hearing are found, your child may need some type of special education.

-After surgery, your child may also be seen by a psychiatrist or psychologist to determine the extent of any damage caused by the tumor and surgery.
-If your child gets radiation therapy and/or chemotherapy, this process may be repeated again after treatment is finished.
+- Your child may also be seen by a psychiatrist or psychologist to determine the extent of any damage caused by the tumor and by treatment.
 The doctor will document your child’s development in areas such as general intelligence, speech and hearing, memory, and learning skills.

 A major concern of both parents and doctors is the potential for lasting effects from treatment, as well as effects that don’t show up until years later.
 Some of these, such as learning problems or delayed growth and development, were mentioned above.
-Others may include effects on the reproductive system as boys and girls get older or an increased risk of other cancers later in life.
-While doctors do everything they can to limit the chance of these complications, in some cases they may be an unavoidable part of making sure the tumor is treated properly.
+Others might include effects on the reproductive system as boys and girls get older or an increased risk of other cancers later in life.
+While doctors do everything they can to limit the chance of these complications, sometimes they may be an unavoidable part of making sure the tumor is treated properly.

-It is very important to discuss possible long-term complications with your child’s health care team, and to make sure there is a plan in place to watch for these problems and treat them, if needed.
+It’s very important to discuss possible long-term complications with your child’s health care team, and to make sure there is a plan in place to watch for these problems and treat them, if needed.
 To learn more, ask your child’s doctors about the COG survivor guidelines.
-You can also visit the COG Web site at www.survivorshipguidelines.org.
+You can also view them on the COG website at www.survivorshipguidelines.org.
 The guidelines themselves are written for health professionals, so you might want to go over the information with the child’s treatment team.
 Information based on some of the guidelines, written for families of children with cancer, is also available (as “Health Links”) on the site.